Save $1 with Theraflu

 More than just a cold

-While nothing can immediately cure a cold, over-the-counter cold and flu medicines such as Theraflu® can ease your severe symptoms and help you get back on your feet.
+While nothing can immediately cure a cold, over-the-counter cold and flu medicines such as Theraflu can ease your severe symptoms and help you get back on your feet.
 Symptom relief, especially at night, can help you rest easier and in turn aid in recovery.
-If symptoms persist, it would be wise to consult your doctor.
+If symptoms persist, consult with your doctor to find the best treatment for you.

 1. Vorvick, L. J., MD.
 (2015, January 31).
 Common Cold.
 Retrieved September 19, 2016, from https://medlineplus.gov/ency/article/000678.htm

 2. National Center for Biotechnology Information.
 (2014, April 23).
 Common Colds: Overview.
 Retrieved September 19, 2016, from http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0072727/